Discover the basics of utilizing FTIR spectrometry in gas detection, analysis, monitoring, and testing.

 Image credit: Thermo Fisher Scientific

-For more details on FTIR (Fourier Transform InFrared Spectrometry), please go to the link below which will direct you to my Webinar.
+For more details on FTIR (Fourier Transform InFrared Spectrometry), please check out my webinar.
 I will talk about the basics of FTIR as well as our enhanced FTIR, Thermo Scientific StarBoost™.

 FTIR is a technique for detecting and analyzing gases based on how they absorb infrared light.
 Most gases absorbs infrared light at precise wavelengths, and these absorption patterns act like fingerprints, allowing us to identify and quantify these gases.